What is Bacterial Conjugation?

-Definition: What is Conjugation?
+Definition: What is Bacterial Conjugation?

 Essentially, conjugation refers to the process through which bacteria exchange genetic material.
 This process is often regarded as the bacterial equivalent of sexual reproduction/mating given that it involves an exchange of genetic material between two cells (recipient and donor).

 It's worth noting that this process is not identical to sexual reproduction given that some key elements common in sexual reproduction (e.g. zygote formation) do not occur in bacterial conjugation.
-It is particularly important for bacterial evolution but also has serious consequences for human health given that the process has been associated with instances of antibiotic resistance.
+It's particularly important for bacterial evolution but also has serious consequences for human health given that the process has been associated with instances of antibiotic resistance.

 Some of the components involved in conjugation include: